Rev. Gerard J. Olinger, C.S.C.

-Chuck Lamphier serves as Director of Church Affairs at the University of Notre Dame.
+Chuck Lamphier serves as the Executive Director of Ecumenical and Church Affairs at the University of Notre Dame.
 After graduating from Notre Dame, Lamphier joined the Alliance for Catholic Education and served as a high school teacher and campus minister for four years at Saint Joseph Academy in Brownsville, Texas.
 Lamphier returned to work at Notre Dame in 2007, first with the Alliance for Catholic Education and then with the Office of Mission Engagement and Church Affairs.
 He holds Masters degrees in Nonprofit Administration and Education.

 Marianne T. FitzGerald